 Redirection is the process of forwarding one URL to a different URL.
-A redirect allows you to send users and search engines to a different URL from the one they originally requested.
+A redirect allows you to send visitors and search engines to a different URL from the one they originally requested.

 301 Permanent Redirect: A 301 redirect is a permanent redirect which passes SEO ranking power to the redirected page.
 301 refers to the HTTP status code for this type of redirect.